waynerv/dotfiles/README.md

     asdf install
     ```

-10. import configuration file of iterm2 and raycast.
+9. import configuration file of iterm2 and raycast.

 ## How to backup

-### package
+### add new package

 ```bash
 mkdir -p ~/dotfiles/<package>